dncgmh/simp-validator/README.md

   },
 };

-const validationResult = validateSchema(data, schema);
+const validationResult = schemaValidate(data, schema);
 ```

-The `validateSchema` function takes a data object and a schema, and returns a `SchemaValidationResult` object.
+The `schemaValidate` function takes a data object and a schema, and returns a `SchemaValidationResult` object.
 The `SchemaValidationResult` object contains a `success` property indicating whether the validation was successful, a `data` property containing the parsed data if the validation was successful, and a `details` property containing an object with error messages for each field if the validation failed.

 In this example, we're validating an object with several fields.
 The `name` field is a required string.
 The `age` field is a number that must be at least 18.
 The `email` field is a string that must match a specific pattern.
 The `hobbies` field is an array of strings that must match a specific pattern, must have at least one item, must have no more than five items, and must have unique items